 The coronavirus (COVID-19) vaccines are safe and effective.
-1 dose is being offered to children aged 12 to 15 to give them the best protection against COVID-19.
+2 doses are being offered to children aged 12 to 15 to give them the best protection against COVID-19.

-Find out more about vaccination for children at high risk from COVID-19 on who can get a COVID-19 vaccine.
+There is information about vaccination for children at high risk on who can get a COVID-19 vaccine.

-Why children are being offered a COVID-19 vaccine
+Why children are being offered the COVID-19 vaccine

 Vaccinating children can also help stop the spread of COVID-19 to other people, including within schools.

-How and when children will be offered a COVID-19 vaccine
+When children will be offered the COVID-19 vaccine

-Most children will be given their vaccine at school during school hours.
-They will be given 1 dose of the Pfizer/BioNTech vaccine.
+Most children will be offered a 1st and 2nd dose of the vaccine at school during school hours.

 As a parent or guardian you will get a letter or email with information about when the vaccine will be offered, and you'll be asked to give consent.